 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may also include extreme drowsiness or insomnia, restless feeling, tremors, fast heart rate, pinpoint pupils, fainting, weak pulse, vomiting, loss of appetite, stomach pain, dark urine, seizure (convulsions), blue lips, shallow breathing, or no breathing.
+Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, fainting, weak pulse, vomiting, loss of appetite, stomach pain, dark urine, seizure (convulsions), blue lips, shallow breathing, or no breathing.

 What should I avoid while taking acetaminophen, caffeine, and dihydrocodeine?